nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Features

 ## _Session Management_
-> A session represents a group outing spanning an arbitrary period of time containing one or more activities.
+> A session represents a group outing that involves a list of participants and
+> spans an arbitrary period of time containing one or more activities.

 <br>